-Special risk areas Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Whakarewarewa Forest ParkCampfires and cigarettesClosure of facilities Waimangu Valley Campfires and cigarettes
+Special risk areas Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Whakarewarewa Forest ParkCampfires and cigarettesClosure of facilities Waimangu Valley • Campfires and cigarettes × \boxtimes

-Closure of facilities Moutohora Island Staff activities Concessioned visitors Flares and fireworks Known fire hazards There are no long-term fire haza Management System ords listed in the F Fire Hazard Remo val Case Fire history No recent fires over 5 hectares i n the public cons ervation lands zo ne.
-Fhresholds Restricted seasons year-round Due to the values at risk, public of they are not in a prohibited fire se season, public conservation land eason.
-Even wher n the surrounding zone goes to an Thresholds for declaring or revoking a prohibited fire season are the same as the thresholds for the surrounding zone.
-When considering whether to declare a restricted or prohibited fire season over areas that are public conservation land or additional land, Fire and Emergency will have regard to: (a) Conservation values (b) Public values (c) Accessibility (d) Fire risk conditions Department of Conservation has mutual understanding over fire ri - ith FENZ that all ows for Notification of Fire and Emergency will as soon a s practically poss ible notify the D enartment of
+Closure of facilities

+Moutohora Island \boxtimes \boxtimes \boxtimes

+Staff activities

+Concessioned visitors

+Flares and fireworks

+There are no long-term fire hazards listed in the Fire Hazard Removal Case Management System year-round

+No recent fires over 5 hectares in the public conservation lands zone.

+Restricted seasons Due to the values at risk, public conservation lands are kept in a restricted fire season when they are not in a prohibited fire season.
+Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season.

+Thresholds for declaring or revoking a prohibited fire season are the same as the thresholds for the surrounding zone.

+When considering whether to declare a restricted or prohibited fire season over areas that are public conservation land or additional land, Fire and Emergency will have regard to:

+- (a) Conservation values

+- (b) Public values

+- (c) Accessibility

+- (d) Fire risk conditions

+Department of Conservation has Operational Services agreement with FENZ that allows for mutual understanding over fire risk reduction strategies.

+Notification of fires on PCL and Additional Lands

+Fire and Emergency will as soon as practically possible, notify the Department of Conservation of all fires occurring on public conservation land and additional land, using the procedures for notifying the Department set out in Fire and Emergency's Communications Centre SOP.